sanjeevkomma/Spring-Boot/README.md

 * By default, Spring Boot 2 uses HikariCP as the default connection pool
 * Spring Boot internally uses [Logback](https://logback.qos.ch/) framework for logging
 * SLF4J just delegates the request to Logback for actual logging in Spring Boot.
 Here, Logback will do actual logging in Spring Boot
+* Default Log level for Spring Boot is "INFO"
 * Spring boot Auto Configuration
 * Static Filtering
 * Dynamic Filtering